What is Leca® LWA?

 Are the materials inert or subject to degradation by fuel spillage, acids, fire etc?

-Leca® Lightweight Aggregate (LWA) is clay made inert through the firing process and is not subject to degradation, from chemical or acid spillage.
-Temperatures would have to exceed 1200°C before any concern of the effects to the Leca® lightweight aggregate.
+Leca® Lightweight Expanded Clay Aggregate is clay made inert through the firing process and is not subject to degradation, from chemical or acid spillage.
+Temperatures would have to exceed 1200°C before any concern of the effects to the Leca® Lightweight Expanded Clay Aggregate.

 Are materials subject to creep?